HannaHojaiji/EE-209AS/README.md

 Then, throughout the day, periodic authentication for reliable localized connection is needed.
 To accomplish this, we will register unique user response signatures for the sensors in the sensor network.
 During an periodic authentication instance, we will first enable the sensor network to introduce human-recognizable event(s) (e.g., a short sound, a vibration, etc.) to the user.
 Once the user receive the event(s), the mobile phone app analyze the captured user response pattern to see if the sensor network is indeed in user's possession or is attached to user's body.

 The data communication between the sensor network and the mobile phone will be disabled if the captured user response pattern is not consistent with the previous collected user response signature.
-A reauthentication via initial-pairing is needed to reenable the data communication if the user desire to continue sensor data collection.
+A re-authentication via initial-pairing is needed to re-enable the data communication if the user desire to continue sensor data collection.

 ![established communication with the watch](https://github.com/HannaHojaiji/EE-209AS/blob/master/established%20communication.png)